 Although we most often think of stress as an unpleasant state, it can have both negative and positive aspects.
 For example, imagine that you have been working for several years as an assistant manager for a large company and find out that you have just received a promotion to department manager, a position you have been trying to obtain for some time.
 With your new position come feelings of stress.
-Some of these are negative, such as the stress that will result from having to work many overtime hours without additional compensation; being required to make formal presentations regularly to your peers and superiors (and having your presentations critically evaluated by them); and taking on the responsibility to take the criticism for any problems occurring in your department.
-On the other hand, there are many positive reactions associated with the promotion, including feelings of accomplishment, anticipation, pride, and challenge.
+Some of these are negative, such as the stress that will result from having to work many overtime hours without additional compensation, being required to make formal presentations regularly to your peers and superiors (and having your presentations critically evaluated by them), and taking on the responsibility to take the criticism for any problems occurring in your department.
+On the other hand, many positive reactions are associated with the promotion, including feelings of accomplishment, anticipation, pride, and challenge.
 Like the negative aspects, these positive responses also induce physiological and psychological reactions in the body.
-Some stress researchers distinguish stressor an environmental event that is perceived by an individual to be threatening worker stress the physiological and/ or psychological reactions to events that are perceived to be threatening or taxing the negative stress, termed distress, from the positive kind of stress, called eustress (see, e.g., Golembiewski, Munzenrider, & Stevenson, 1986; Nelson & Simmons, 2011).
+Some stress researchers distinguish the negative stress, termed distress, from the positive kind of stress, called eustress (see, e.g., Golembiewski, Munzenrider, & Stevenson, 1986; Nelson & Simmons, 2011; Parker & Ragsdale, 2015).

 We are all likely familiar with the physiological reactions to stress.
 They include signs of arousal such as increased heart and respiratory rates, elevated blood pressure, and profuse sweating.
-The psychological reactions to stress include feeling anxiety, fear, frustration, and despair, as well as appraising or evaluating the stressful event and its impact, thinking about the stressful experience, and mentally preparing to take steps to try to deal with the stress.
+The psychological reactions to distress include feeling anxiety, fear, frustration, and despair, as well as appraising or evaluating the stressful event and its impact, thinking about the stressful experience, and mentally preparing to take steps to try to deal with the stress.